mivano/azure-cost-cli/README.md

 ## Usage

 You can invoke the tool using the `azure-cost` command.
 You can use the `--help` parameter to get a list of all available options.
+Some of the commands have additional parameters which can be shown by adding the specific command with the `--help` option.

 ```bash
 azure-cost --help